cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - visualization via flow process charts (e.g. the Diffie-Hellman key exchange protocol or the challenge response demonstration).
   - Animations
-     - with ANIMAL: for the ciphers Caesar, Vigenère, Nihilist, and DES,
+     - with Animal: for the ciphers Caesar, Vigenère, Nihilist, and DES,
      - with Flash:  for AES, Enigma, and S/MIME,
      - with Java/SWT: - addition of points on an elliptic curve (either on a discrete or on a real curve),